Keith J. Stine, Chair

-Professor Beatty received her B.S. degree from UM-St. Louis in 1989 and a Ph.D. from Washington University in St. Louis, in 1994.
-She held positions as a director of X-ray diffraction facility at Washington University, Research Associate and Senior Research Scientist at Kansas State University, and Research Associate Professor at University of Notre Dame.
-She joined the faculty at Mississippi State University in 2003 and will be joining the faculty at UM-St. Louis in 2008.
-Among other awards and grants she is currently an NSF CAREER Awardee (2007-2012).
+Professor Beatty received her B.S. degree in chemistry from UMSL in 1989 and a Ph.D. from Washington University in St. Louis, in 1994.
+She held positions at Washington University, Kansas State University, the University of Notre Dame and Mississippi State University prior to joining the faculty at UMSL in 2008.

 Research Interests - (supported by NSF-Career award CHE 0645-758)